VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

 ```

 2-Download datasets
-See data/README.md for dataset links and accession numbers.
+See `data/README.md` for dataset links and accession numbers.

 3-Run the analyses
-Imaging: run the Python scripts in scripts/python/
+Imaging: run the Python and R scripts in `scripts/python/` and in `scripts/R/`
 Transcriptomics: open and run the R Markdown notebook notebooks/BRBseq_analysis.Rmd

 ## If you use this code, please cite: